 Bichon Frises have always been prone to skin infections caused by bites of fleas and ticks, or through irritation caused by dirt.
 To avoid the development of skin problems, brush its coat regularly and give it a bath at the most once a month.

-Watch Out for Allergies
+Medical Condition: Watch Out for Allergies

 It is ironic that the Bichon Frise is considered an ideal pet for people suffering from hypersensitivity reactions (since they are light shedders) when the breed itself is notorious for allergy problems.
 Because of certain anatomical features – such as their large eyes, short tear ducts, and slightly protruding noses – the Bichon Frise is susceptible to allergens like molds, pollen and dust mites, which may lead to watery eyes, ear infections, runny noses, and breathing difficulties in severe cases.
 Some Bichons may develop food allergies, resulting in diarrhea and vomiting.